 Price: 65.000 - 75.000 VND

-Debuting in the 1960s, Pho Hoa is indisputably a place to see without moderation to discover the richness of Pho flavours in Saigon.
+Debuting in the 1960s, Pho Hoa is indisputably a place to see fully to discover the richness of Pho flavours in Saigon.
 This old travelling kiosk stands out over time as an ideal meeting place for fans of these famous noodles.
-The restaurant has something to delight Saigonese by the preserved typical culinary customs of the South.
+The restaurant has something to delight Saigonese people by the typical, preserved culinary customs of the south.

-In addition to the classic "Pho tai" menu or the beef Pho, you will have a wide choice of filling with "nam gan", "gau" or lean or greasy beef...
-Not to mention Pho with chicken, Pho with meatballs or Pho with ham which are also served to satiate diversified tastes.
+In addition to the classic "Pho tai" menu or the beef Pho, you will have a wide choice of filling with "nam gan", "gau",lean or greasy beef...
+Not to mention the Pho with chicken, Pho with meatballs or Pho with ham which are also served to satiate diversified tastes.
 The key to Pho Hoa's success is due to the refined flavour of the broth, which is carefully prepared with meat and beef bones.
-To eat like a local, enjoy Pho with a generous plate of herbs and soy sprouts.
+To eat like a southern local, enjoy Pho with a generous plate of herbs and beansprouts.

 Address: 260C Pasteur, District 3